nsf/gocode/README.md

 Also, there is an alternative plugin for emacs using company-mode.
 See `emacs-company/README` for installation instructions.

+If you're a MacOSX user, you may find that script useful: https://github.com/purcell/exec-path-from-shell.
+It helps you with setting up the right environment variables as Go and gocode require it.

 ### Options

 You can change all available options using `gocode set` command.
 The config file uses json format and is usually stored somewhere in **~/.config/gocode** directory.
 On windows it's stored in the appropriate AppData folder.
 It's suggested to avoid modifying config file manually, do that using the `gocode set` command.